ShafayetB/Google/Google Digital Garage/Google Digital Garage.md

 - [x] It helps you understand which keywords people are searching for on Google
 - [ ] It helps you run A/B tests on your home page

+## Module 6 - Get Discovered with Search

 Which of the following factors should you consider when optimising your website for search engines?

 - [ ] Colour scheme